Granada Guide: Where to Eat, Sleep, & Explore in Nicaragua’s Grungy Yet Gripping Colonial City

 Go on a Free Walking Tour

 This one is a no-brainer.
 A free walking tour through Granada gives you a lay of the land and introduces you to the city'’s riveting history and architectural marvels.
 Many of the hostels in town regularly host a weekly free walking tour for their guests, specifically I know Selina, Hostal Azul, and Hostal de Boca en Boca do.
-If you’re not staying at any of those, just pop in and ask if you can join their tour.
-Chances are they’ll say yes.
+If you’re not staying at any of those, just pop in and ask if you can join their tour or go the classic route and sign up for one via GuruWalk.

 Drink and Dine on Calle la Calzada